Teams and Participants

 NFAR is here to help!

 We helped to fund early identification and educational outreach programs so that families could get the resources needed to jump start their child's foundational learning skills, and help improve their learning trajectory.
-Working with the UCSD Autism Center of Excellence, we helped to launch the One Year Well Baby Check Up parent questionaire used across pediatrician offices in San Diego that could track if any child developed early signs of developing autism, and offer free resources to help.

 Through our NFAR Community Projects Program, we have supported over 100 community initiatives in early identification, education, theater and Improv., sports camps, family camps, music therapy, martial arts, social skills training, driving instruction, vocational training, parent education, peer mentor programs at the college level, and more.